 8. Run through West Dallas

-Challenge your fitness level as you get a different view of the city by running the Skyline Half Marathon, 10k and 5k.
+Challenge your fitness level as you get a different view of the city by running the Skyline Half Marathon on April 22, 10k and 5k.
 Runners will be challenged with courses that take them over bridges and through West Dallas neighborhoods.
 Celebrate at the finish line with beer, a DJ and a fun after party in the Trinity Groves area.

 9. See Dallas in bloom

 Just minutes from Downtown Dallas on the shore of White Rock Lake you can find the Southwest's largest outdoor floral festival!
 Soak in the sun, sights, sounds and scents of spring at the Dallas Arboretum's spring feature: The Great Contributors.

 10. Drink like a Texas

 The Rodeo Bar is one of the newest bars to hit Downtown Dallas in the basement of The Adolphus hotel.
 Pose with the red neon sign and lounge on lush leather as you snack on a classic corn dog or a rodeo burger and sip on a Real Cold Cocktail made of whiskey and frozen Dr. Pepper.